Juelin-Liu/npmetis/README.md

-# Project: NumPy and Metis K-Way Partitioning
+# Project: Metis with NumPy

 # Overview:
 This project provides a user-friendly C++ wrapper around the robust Metis K-Way graph partitioning algorithm, enabling seamless usage with versatile NumPy arrays for input and output data representation.